QuickBooks Blog

 Balance sheet

-A balance sheet (also called a statement of financial position) is a financial statement that lists a business’s assets, liabilities, and equity balances.
-This information gives a snapshot of a business’s financial position at a particular point in time, such as the end of a quarter or year.
+A balance sheet, or a statement of financial position, is a financial statement that lists a business’s assets, liabilities, and equity balances.
+This information provides a snapshot of a business’ financial position at a particular point in time, such as the end of a quarter or year.

 Profit and loss statement

-Also called an income statement, a profit and loss statement shows a company’s revenue and expenses for a period of time, such as a quarter or year.
-It can help business decision-makers better understand their returns on investments, risks, financial flexibility, and operation capabilities.
+Also referred to as an income statement, a profit and loss statement shows a company’s revenue and expenses over a set period of time, like a quarter or year.
+It can help decision-makers in a business better understand their returns on investments, risks, financial flexibility, and operation capabilities.

 Cash flow statement

-A cash flow statement, or statement of cash flows, documents the flow of cash into and out of a business.
-It shows where money was spent, and where it was earned and summarises the amount of cash a business has on hand for a particular period.
+A cash flow statement, or statement of cash flows, documents the flow of cash in and out of a business.
+It shows where money was spent, where it was earned and provides an overview of the cash a business has on hand for a particular period.

 Overall, financial statements help you assess your business’s financial health, and spot any red flags that can indicate trouble.
 Fixing these red flags early on will help you establish a solid foundation for long-term growth.